voltflake/video-bot/README.md

 Tested with node.js `16.14.0` and `17.5.0`

 # Installation
-Don't forget to place bot token in main.js
+Don't forget to place your bot token in main.js
 ```
 cd ~
 git clone https://github.com/danyildiabin/tiktok-to-discord